Entry requirements to Japan

 Please note, that it is essential that your coronavirus test certificate includes all the required details.
 In case any of the above listed mandatory details are missing, you cannot be accepted for travel to Japan.

 The requirement does not apply to you, if

 you hold a diplomatic or an official visa issued by Japan.

-you are travelling via Japan to a third country by airplane, within 24 hours.
+you are travelling via Japan to a third country by airplane on a same calendar day.

 you are a member of the US military personnel.

 you are a civilian but a member of the U.S. armed forces in Japan, or you are a family member/dependant of a member of the U.S. armed forces.

 you have a Consular letter of authorization specifying why the test could not be taken.

 children below the age of 6 can be accepted without a negative test certificate, if it is not possible to take a sample from the child, but only if the parent/guardian travelling with the child, has a negative coronavirus test certificate that meets the requirements.

 If you have visited Austria, Belgium, Brazil, Czechia, Denmark, Estonia, Finland, France, Germany, Hungary, Ireland, Israel, Italy, Lebanon, Luxembourg, the Netherlands, Nigeria, Pakistan, Philippines, Poland, province of Ontario in Canada, Slovakia, Spain, Sweden, Switzerland, South Africa, the UK, Ukraine or United Arab Emirates prior to your trip to Japan, you are subject to quarantine in a government facility.